donkirkby/chess-kit/raw_rules/new_rules.md

 ### Winning the Game
 As in regular chess, put the opponent's king in checkmate to win the game.

+## Synchronous Chess
+There have been a few attempts to remove the first player's advantage by making moves simultaneously, and this is my favourite.
+Its history is a bit murky, but my best guess is that it was designed in 1991 by Vitaly Korolev.
+Then Ralf Hansmann, Arnold J. Krasowsky, and Andrey Krasowsky removed some special cases and added an exchange of blows after the simultaneous moves.

+This game works fine, but it was a bit too similar to Two Move Chess to keep in the main collection.

+### Equipment
+A standard chess set, plus paper and pencil for each player.

+### Setup
+Start with the regular opening position.

+### Goal
+Capture the opponent's king, or checkmate it so it is under attack and has no safe move.

+### Play
+The same moves are legal as in regular chess, but both players write down a move at the same time, then reveal them.
+Feel free to use any chess notation familiar to both players.
+The moves are resolved in one of three ways:

+1. If a move ends on a square that was occupied by a piece of the opposite colour, and that piece didn't make a move at the same time, then it is captured as normal.
+2. If a move ends on a square that was occupied by a piece of the opposite colour, and that piece made a move at the same time, then it is not captured.
+   This means that two pieces may swap positions, if they try to capture each other, and pieces sometimes move through each other.
+3. If both moves end on the same empty square, then both pieces are captured.

+Remember that a move must be legal in regular chess, before the opponent's piece moves.

+After resolving the synchronous moves, check to see if an exchange of blows is possible.
+This happens if either piece has moved to a square that was attacked by an opponent's piece before the move and is still attacked by the same piece.
+The opponent has the option to capture the piece that just moved.
+If they do so, check to see if the original player can now capture on the same square.
+This continues until no more captures are possible on that square, or a player decides not to capture.
+Each piece may only move once during an exchange of blows.
+The pieces that made simultaneous moves may participate in an exchange of blows, if they have a legal attack.

+If both players have the option to exchange blows, they should write down their moves at the same time, then reveal them.
+To pass, just write an X.

+If a king is under attack, it must move to a square that is not under attack before the move.
+Moving a piece to block the attack isn't legal, because the attacker could move at the same time.
+If a king has no safe squares to move to, then it is checkmate.
+Castling out of check is not legal, because all moves must be legal in regular chess.

+There is no "en passant" capture.
+If you don't know what that is, you can safely ignore it.

+If both kings are checkmated at the same time or captured at the same time, the game is a draw.

+If a king and any other piece move to the same square, both are captured and capturing the king is a win.

+All the regular causes of draws are still in effect: repeated positions or many moves without any pawn progress.

 ## Gravity Chess
 This game was inspired by several video games that have pieces dropping down a